LastStranger0/MRZVIS/README.md

 Implementation of a model for solving a problem on a pipelined architecture;
 - Program fully work;
 - A report was added.
+### 2 lab:
+SIMD:
+- Program work, but without time stopping;
+- A report will be added.